COVID-19 Legal Issue Directory

 If you need immediate support with any domestic violence concerns, you can text or call Casa de las Madres at (877) 503-1850, text them at (415) 200-3575, or visit their website here.
 For help filing, you can contact the Cooperative Restraining Order Clinic (CROC) 24-hour support line at (415) 864-4722 or (877) 384-3578 (toll free) and call (415) 969-6711 to make an appointment or visit their website.
 Domestic violence shelters are still open during this time as well.

 At this time, family law hearings are being continued or vacated.
 Court remains open for ex parte requests, temporary restraining orders, child abduction due process hearings, and domestic restraining orders where visitation or custody is an issue.
-The Clerk’s Office in Room 402 and mediation services will be closed through at least April 15, 2020.
-The ACCESS Center (self-help) will also be closed through at least April 15, 2020, and all of the Center’s in-person and telephone services are suspended as well.
+The Clerk’s Office in Room 402 and mediation services have reopened.
+The ACCESS Center (self-help) reopened on June 2 in Room 103, windows 1 and 3.
+For ACCESS Center hours and more details, visit their website and view this flyer.
 If you are a current ODL family law client please contact your ODL attorney for updates on your specific case.

 Right now, the top priority of our elder law department is keeping our elderly clients safe.
 Please let ODL know if you need connection to services and help right now.
 Most Safeways, Whole Foods, and Targets are opening an hour early just for vulnerable seniors.
 Call your local store to ask about their policies.
 Meals on Wheels is still delivering meals and groceries.
 You can apply on their website here.

 Please note that Open Door Legal staff will not be able to meet with clients in person or execute/notarize estate planning documents for the foreseeable future.
-All in-person visits related to guardianship and conservatorship cases are suspended until May 15, 2020.
+Open Door Legal is notarizing estate planning documents for current clients.
+All in-person visits related to guardianship and conservatorship cases are currently suspended, but office appointments over video call are available.

 If you are a probate litigation client, please be advised that all trust, estate, guardianship, and probate conservatorship matters on calendar through June 22, 2020 will be continued for 12 weeks subject to further continuances as required.
 New filings will be given dates to accommodate future calendars.
 Temporary letters will be extended to the continued hearing date on presentation of an order from counsel.
 All motions calendared through June 22, 2020 will be continued to dates set by the Court.
 The court will still be open for ex parte matters where there is a risk of immediate or irreparable injury.
 If you have any questions about your ODL case, please contact your attorney.